On the Hedging of Options On Exploding Exchange Rates: Change of measure with a nonnegative local martingale

-It is important to note that the two measures $\Q$ and $\widehat{\Q}$ are usually not absolutely continuous with respect to each other.
-This is further discussed in Remark~\ref{R duality} below.
-In particular, we in general have that $\widehat{\Q}(R = T+1) < 1$.
-Also, the stopping times $S_i$ in \eqref{E QdQe} can usually not be replaced by $T$.
-We furthermore note that the indicator of the event $\{X_T^\tau>0\}$ can be omitted in \eqref{E Qe} if either $Y$ is finite or $X$ strictly positive $\Q$-almost surely.
-In general, however, it is necessary as the example $Y=1/X_T$ illustrates.
+It is important to note that the two measures $\Q$ and $\widehat{\Q}$ are usually not absolutely continuous with respect to each other; in particular, it is possible that $\widehat{\Q}(R \leq T) > 0 = \Q(R \leq T)$.
+Furthermore, note that the indicators in \eqref{E Qe} and \eqref{E QdQe} can be omitted if $Z$ is finite or $\Q(S \leq T) = 0$ or $\widehat{\Q}(R \leq T) = 0$, respectively.
+In general, however, the indicators are necessary as the example $Z=1/X^S_T$ illustrates. \begin{remark}[Duality of martingale property and positivity of density processes] Observe that we proved the equivalence of the following statements in Theorem~\ref{T numeraire}: \begin{enumerate} \item $Y$ is a (uniformly integrable) $\widehat{\Q}$-martingale on $[0,T]$; \item $\Q(S>T) = 1$. \end{enumerate} We also proved the equivalence of the following statements: \begin{enumerate} \item $X$ is a (uniformly integrable) ${\Q}$-martingale on $[0,T]$; \item $\widehat{\Q}(R>T) = 1$. \end{enumerate} We emphasize the symmetry of these two equivalences.

-We now discuss how the martingality of $X$ under $\Q$ and $1/X$ under $\widehat{\Q}$ is related to the absolute continuity of the two measures with respect to each other: \begin{remark}[Duality of strict local martingality and density processes hitting zero] If $X$ is not only a $\Q$-local martingale but a true martingale, then the standard Girsanov theorem \citep[see Theorem VIII.1.4 of][]{RY} yields that $\widehat{\Q}$ is absolutely continuous with respect to $\Q$ on the space $(\Omega, \CF^0_T)$ with Radon-Nikodym derivative $X_T/x_0$.
-Furthermore, using $A=\Omega$ and $\tau=T$ in \eqref{E Qe0} yields directly $\widehat{\Q}(1/X_T > 0) = 1.$ The same argument shows that $\widehat{\Q}(1/X_T > 0) < 1$ if $X$ is a strict $\Q$-local martingale, in which case $\widehat{\Q}$ is also not absolutely continuous with respect to $\Q$.
-In particular, $\widehat{\Q}(R = T+1) = 1$ if and only if $X$ is a $\Q$-martingale.